Annamalai (2014 TV series)

-Annamalai (அண்ணாமலை) is a Singaporean Tamil-language historical soap opera that aired on MediaCorp Vasantham.
+Annamalai is a Singaporean Tamil-language historical soap opera that aired on MediaCorp Vasantham.
 The series' first season was aired from 22 December 2014 to 31 March 2015 every Monday to Thursday at 10:00PM SST for 48 episodes.

 The show starred James Kumar, Karthik Samasundram, Bharathi, Varman, Sri and Jemes Dorairaj among others.
 It was director by I. Sunder, S.s.
 Vikneshwaran, A. Mohamed Ali and Nagaraj Veerappan.